schematics/schematics/docs/development/development.rst

 Developer's Guide
 =================

-Schematics development is lead by `James Dennis <http://j2labs.io>`_, but this project is very much a sum of the work done by a community.
+Schematics development is currently led by `Kalle Tuure <kalle@goodtimes.fi>`_, but this project is very much a sum of the work done by a community.

 .. _development_contributors: